In this guide I disassemble a HP 2133 Mini-Note PC.

 Pull the hard drive cable up and disconnect it from the motherboard.

 Remove the hard drive assembly from the laptop.

 Remove two screws from each side of the hard drive assembly.
-These screws securing the hard drive to the caddy.

 Remove the hard drive from the caddy.